bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 </h2>

 [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle) encapsulates the BPMN 2.0 meta-model and provides us with facilities to read and write BPMN 2.0 XML documents.
-On import it parses the XML document into a JavaScript object tree.
+On import, it parses the XML document into a JavaScript object tree.
 That tree is edited and validated during modeling and then exported back to BPMN 2.0 XML once the user wishes to save the diagram.
-Because bpmn-moddle encapsulates knowledge about BPMN we are able to validate during import and modeling.
-Based on the results we can constrain certain modeling actions and output helpful error messages and warnings to the user.
+Because bpmn-moddle encapsulates knowledge about BPMN, we are able to validate during import and modeling.
+Based on the results, we can constrain certain modeling actions and output helpful error messages and warnings to the user.

 Much like [bpmn-js](https://github.com/bpmn-io/bpmn-js), the foundations of [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle) are based on top of two libraries: